 In the United States justice system, a defendant is presumed innocent until proven guilty.
 The prosecutor has the burden of proving guilt beyond a reasonable doubt that a criminal threat was made.

-What are the penalties for a misdemeanor Criminal Threats?
+What are the penalties for a Felony Criminal Threats?

 PC 422 as a Felony has a maximum penalty of a fine up to $10,000 and/or 3 year in State Prison.